 Trees Forever began in 1991 as an effort by Waverly Utilities to promote trees for energy efficiency.
 Waverly Utilities provides annual financial support to Waverly Trees Forever.
-Waverly Trees Forever in cooperation with Waverly Parks and Recreation Department and Waverly Shell Rock School Science Club, pursues grants and accepts donations and memorials.
+Waverly Trees Forever in cooperation with Waverly Leisure Services Department and Waverly Shell Rock School Science Club, pursues grants and accepts donations and memorials.
 Over the past years, every city park and school in Waverly has benefited from Waverly Trees Forever.
 Projects include the Golf Course, Cemetery, Bremwood, Bartels Lutheran Home, Wartburg College and many streets and boulevards.
-Over 5,000 trees have been planted during the past 11 years.

 Trees Forever Committee meets once monthly to discuss projects and policies.
 They are volunteers with a City Parks and Waverly Utilities staff person as liaisons.